SharonStrats/study-card-generator/README.md

 # Flash Card Generator

+### Details

+Unfinished project I started with some others in a group called Chingu where people get together and build projects together to learn to code.

 ## Usage
 1. Install all NPM module for both `backend` and `frontend` by runningn the following command: